Plants For A Future Logo Full Contact Details

 Physical Characteristics

-It is hardy to zone 0 and is not frost tender.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Bees, flies.
+It is not frost tender.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees, flies.

 Habitats